darahea/joule_extensibility/tutorials/weather/step1/index.md

-# Hello World - Step 1: Setting up the environment
+# Fetch Weather - Step 1: Setting up the environment

 In this step, we will set up the destination to access the external weather API.